deveshanurag/SaaS/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-Contact
-For any queries or support:

-Email: support@textprocessor.com
-GitHub Issues: Open an Issue
-markdown
-Copy code

 ### Key Highlights:

 - Reflects the SaaS nature of the platform.